Stoholm railway station

 Stoholm station is a railway station serving the railway town of Stoholm in Jutland, Denmark.

 Stoholm station is located on the Langå-Struer Line from Langå to Struer.
-The station was opened in 1864 with the opening of the Viborg-Skive section of the Langå-Struer Line.
-It offers direct InterCity services to Copenhagen and Struer as well as regional train services to Aarhus and Struer.
-The train services are operated by Arriva and DSB.
+The station was opened in 1864 with the opening of the Viborg–Skive section of the Langå-Struer Line.
+It offers direct regional train services to Aarhus and Struer.
+The train services are operated by GoCollective.

 History

-Stoholm station opened on 17 October 1864 with the opening of the Viborg-Skive section of the Langå-Struer railway line.
-In 1865, the railway line was continued from Skive to Struer.
+Stoholm station opened on 17 October 1864 with the opening of the Viborg–Skive section of the Langå–Struer railway line.
+In 1865, the line was continued from Skive to Struer.
 In 1973 the station was closed but continues as a railway halt.